-"Adult Material" means material which the Commission considers objectively most parents would consider appropriate only for an adult.
-Adult Material can be based on violence, sex, aberrational behaviour, drug abuse or any other elements that most parents would consider too strong and therefore inappropriate for viewing by Persons Not Yet Adult.
+"adult material" means material which the Commission considers objectively most parents would consider appropriate only for an adult.
+Adult material can be based on violence, sex, aberrational behaviour, drug abuse or any other elements that most parents would consider too strong and therefore inappropriate for viewing by persons not yet adult.

-- "Appropriate Scheduling" only applies to television and radio Media Services and shall be judged according to: - The nature of the content of a Media Service; - The likely number and age range of persons Not Yet Adult likely to be watching or listening to the Media Service: - The start time and finish time of the Media Service: - The nature of the channel or station and the Media Service; and - The likely expectations of the Public for a channel or station at a particular time and on a particular day.
+"appropriate scheduling" only applies to television and radio Media Services and is to be judged according to:

+- The nature of the content of a Media Service; - The likely number and age range of persons not yet adult likely to be watching or listening to the Media Service; - The start time and finish time of the Media Service; - The nature of the channel or station and the Media Service; and - The likely expectations of the public for a channel or station at a particular time and on a particular day.

-"Candidate": means a Candidate standing nominated at an Election.
+"candidate" means a candidate standing nominated at an election.

-"Consent" means 'informed Consent' such as is likely to result from the taking of the measures specified in Section 3.5.3 of the Code.
+"consent" means 'informed consent' such as is likely to result from the taking of the measures specified in Section 3.5.3 of this Code.

-"Context" includes (but is not limited to):
+"context" includes (but is not limited to):

-- The Media Service in which the material is disseminated; - The time of dissemination: - What other Media Services are scheduled before and after the Media Service concerned or what other material is contained in any Media Services; - The degree of harm or offence likely to be caused by the inclusion of any particular sort of material in Media Services generally or Media Services of a particular description; - The likely size and composition of the potential Public and likely expectation of the Public; - The extent to which the nature of the content can be brought to the attention of the potential Public for example by giving information beforehand; and - The effect of the material on the Public who may come across it unawares.
+- The Media Service in which the material is disseminated; - The time of dissemination: - What other Media Services are scheduled before and after the Media Service concerned or what other material is contained in any Media Services; - The degree of harm or offence likely to be caused by the inclusion of any particular sort of material in Media Services generally or Media Services of a particular description; - The likely size and composition of the potential public and likely expectation of the public; - The extent to which the nature of the content can be brought to the attention of the potential public for example by giving information beforehand; and - The effect of the material on the public who may come across it unawares.

-"Due Impartiality" means not favouring one side over another.
-"Due Impartiality" does not mean an equal division of time has to be given to every view, or that every argument and every facet of every argument has to be represented.
-The approach to Due Impartiality may vary according to the nature of the subject, the type of Media Service, the likely expectation of the Public as to content, and the extent to which the content and approach is signalled to the Public.
+"due impartiality" means not favouring one side over another.
+It does not mean an equal division of time has to be given to every view, or that every argument and every facet of every argument has to be represented.
+The approach to due impartiality may vary according to the nature of the subject, the type of Media Service, the likely expectation of the public as to content, and the extent to which the content and approach is signalled to the public.

-"Election": means a general Election or By-Election.
+"Election": means a general election or by-election.

-"Election Period": means for a general Election, the period beginning with the announcement of the dissolution of Legislative Council.
-For a By-Election, this period begins with the date of the occurrence of a vacancy.
+"election period": means for a general election, the period beginning with the announcement of the dissolution of Legislative Council.
+For a by-election, this period begins with the date of the occurrence of a vacancy.
 In all cases the period ends with the close of the poll.

-"Generally Accepted Standards" means standards which the Commission consider objectively the Public would consider to be generally acceptable taking into account the context.
+"generally accepted standards" means standards which the Commission consider objectively the public would consider to be generally acceptable taking into account the context.

-"Guardian" means a person who looks after and is legally responsible for someone who is unable to manage their own affairs.
+"guardian" means a person who looks after and is legally responsible for someone who is unable to manage their own affairs.

-"Life-changing Advice" includes direct advice for individuals upon whom they could reasonably act or rely about health, finance, employment or relationships.
+"life-changing advice" includes direct advice for individuals upon which they could reasonably act or rely about health, finance, employment or relationships.

-"Mandatory Restricted Access" means there is a PIN protected system (or other equivalent protection) which cannot be removed by the user, that restricts access solely to those authorised to view.
+"mandatory restricted access" means there is a PIN protected system (or other equivalent protection) which cannot be removed by the user, that restricts access solely to those authorised to view.

-"Matters of Major Political or Industrial Controversy and Major Matters Relating to Current Public Policy": means generally Matters of Political or Industrial Controversy or Matters of Current Public Policy which are of national, and often international, importance and shall vary according to events.
+"matters of major political or industrial controversy and major matters relating to current public policy": means generally matters of political or industrial controversy or of current public policy which are of national, and often international, importance and vary according to events.

-"Matters of Political or Industrial Controversy" means "political or industrial issues on which politicians, industry and/or the media are in debate".
+"matters of political or industrial controversy" means political or industrial issues on which politicians, industry and/or the media are in debate.